HumanCompatibleAI/seals/docs/index.rst

-SEALS User Guide
+seals User Guide
 ================

-The Suite of Environments for Algorithms that Learn Specifications (SEALS) is a toolkit for evaluating specification learning algorithms, such as reward or imitation learning.
+The Suite of Environments for Algorithms that Learn Specifications, or *seals*, is a toolkit for evaluating specification learning algorithms, such as reward or imitation learning.
 The environments are compatible with `Gym <https://github.com/openai/gym/>`_, but are designed to test algorithms that learn from user data, without requiring a procedurally specified reward function.

-SEALS currently contains two types of environments:
+There are two types of environments in *seals*:

     * **Diagnostic Tasks** which test individual facets of algorithm performance in isolation.
       The `DERAIL <https://arxiv.org/abs/2006.XXXXX>`_ paper describes these tasks in detail